pedroeroel/catalogue-senai/README.md

 # 👋🏻 Welcome to my Catalogue!

-## This is a little project I made thinking in learn a bit of Expo 🧑🏻‍💻!
+## This is a microproject I made thinking in learning about Expo 🧑🏻‍💻!

 In this project I list: